Prismik/SwiftTracer/README.md

 ## Publication

-- <a href="https://github.com/Prismik/SwiftTracer/blob/main/publication/Rapport_final_beauchamp-francis.pdf" target="_blank">Langevin Monte Carlo with finite différence</a>
+<a href="https://github.com/Prismik/SwiftTracer/blob/main/publication/Rapport_final_beauchamp-francis.pdf" target="_blank">Langevin Monte Carlo with finite différence</a>

+This project led by Adrien Gruson studies the problems related to anisotropic interactions in the domain of ray-traced rendering and proposes to use finite differences to evaluate the image gradient, giving rise to Gradient Domain MALA (GDMALA).
+Unlike other approaches, our method supports anisotropic mutations without resorting to an auto differentiation system.

 # What is not (yet) available